How to enable agent teams in Claude Code

 A practical Claude Code agent-team checklist for CLAUDE.md, subagents, hooks, MCP, and review control.

-The wrong path: we have all tried the loose prompt: “spin up agents and fix the issue.”
-It feels fast until three agents edit the same files, one misses a local convention, and review turns into archaeology.
+Most teams start with "spin up some agents and fix the issue."
+It feels quick.
+Then three agents edit the same files, one misses a local convention, and your review turns into digging through chat logs to figure out what happened.

-Diagnosis: the failure is not usually model quality.
-It is missing team context.
-CLAUDE.md is too vague, subagents are unnamed, hooks are absent, MCP access is broader than the task, and the pull request has no agent-work receipt.
+The problem is usually missing context, not model quality.
+CLAUDE.md is too vague, subagents have no names, hooks are absent, MCP access is wider than the task needs, and the pull request arrives with no record of what the agents did.

-The first failure mode is unscoped memory.
-A root CLAUDE.md that says “follow our conventions” is not enough.
-The fix is a small, durable memory file that names architecture boundaries, test commands, code style, and forbidden shortcuts.
-Keep task-specific instructions out of it.
-Claude Code memory should carry rules that survive the ticket.
+Start with memory.
+A root CLAUDE.md that says "follow our conventions" gives an agent nothing to act on.
+Write a short, durable file that names your architecture boundaries, test commands, code style, and forbidden shortcuts.
+Keep ticket-specific notes out of it.
+Memory should carry the rules that outlive any one task.

-The fifth failure mode is review collapse.
-Agent output can look finished before it is understood.
-The fix is a review receipt: what changed, which agent role did it, what was tested, what was not tested, and which files need human attention.
-In our Review step in our methodology, the point is simple: the reviewer should see the shape of the work before reading every diff line.
+Review is the last failure mode, and the sneakiest.
+Agent output looks finished before anyone understands it.
+The fix is a review receipt: what changed, which role did it, what was tested, what was not, and which files a human should read closely.
+The reviewer should see the shape of the work before reading a single diff line.

-Use this as a starter CLAUDE.md fragment plus review checklist.
-Keep it short enough that engineers will maintain it.
+Here is a starter CLAUDE.md fragment plus a review checklist.
+Keep it short enough that engineers will keep it current.

 ## Repository context